Athletics at the 2020 Summer Olympics – Women's discus throw

-The women's discus throw event at the 2020 Summer Olympics is scheduled to take place on 31 July and 2 August 2021 at the Japan National Stadium.
-Approximately 35 athletes are expected to compete; the exact number will depend on how many nations use universality places to enter athletes in addition to the 32 qualifying through distance or ranking (no universality places were used in 2016).
+The women's discus throw event at the 2020 Summer Olympics took place on 31 July and 2 August 2021 at the Japan National Stadium, with 31 athletes competing.

 Summary

 Sandra Perković came in as the two time defending Olympic Champion.
 Her personal best 71.41m is the best throw in almost 30 years.
 Yaime Pérez was the 2019 World Champion, when Perković "only" got bronze.
 Jorinde van Klinken had the longest throw of the year at 70.22m.
 Valarie Allman had the second best, those two the only entrants over 70 metres in the previous two years, Allman over 70 in both years.

 Allman was the only first throw automatic qualifier for the final, Kamalpreet Kaur getting the mark exactly on her third and last attempt.
 It took 61.52m to get into the final. van Klinken did not qualify.